davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 Distributed consensus algorithms are a critical piece of modern computing infrastructure, but few people really understand how they work.
 When the first consensus algorithm, *Paxos*, was introduced to the world in 1989, it was met with a sort of [indifferent confusion](https://www.microsoft.com/en-us/research/publication/part-time-parliament/), and it wasn't until 9 years later that it had gained enough grassroots popularity to be published in a major journal.
 As the world moved online and everyone started building their critical infrastructure as distributed systems, Paxos found its way into the foundation of almost every one of those newly built systems.
 But, at the same time, it also grew notorious for being beyond the comprehension of mere mortals &mdash; so much so that, when a second viable consensus algorithm, *Raft*, finally came along well over a decade later, the paper was called *In Search of an Understandable Consensus Algorithm*.

-I like Raft, and I think if you're choosing between Raft and multi-Paxos for a project today, Raft is likely the better choice.
-Multi-Paxos is presented only as a rough sketch in the original Paxos paper, and although a hodgepodge of other papers try to fill in the blanks, they aren't completely consistent with one another.
+I like Raft.
+If you're choosing between Raft and and the full, “multi-Paxos” variant of Paxos for a project today, I think Raft is likely the better choice.
+The full multi-Paxos algorithm used by so many systems is presented only as a rough sketch in the original Paxos paper, and although a hodgepodge of other papers try to fill in the blanks, they’re not completely consistent with one another.
 In the end, you'll find yourself partially reinventing the wheel.
 At least with Raft, there's a complete algorithm  in one place!
 Even so, I don't think Paxos should be skipped entirely.
-It's true the full multi-Paxos algorithm is complex and under-specified, but the core of Paxos (a little protocol called the *synod algorithm*) is small, well-specified, insightful, and can be embedded into other systems and algorithms in a way that the full Raft and multi-Paxos cannot.
+The kernel at the core of Paxos is a little protocol called the *synod algorithm*, which is small, well-specified, insightful, and can be embedded into other systems and algorithms in a way that the full Raft and multi-Paxos cannot.
 (TODO: Find an example.
 I thought Aurora does some kind of row-level Paxos using the synod algorithm?
 Am I misremembering?)

 Leslie Lamport, who invented Paxos, [once described Paxos's core synod algorithm](https://lamport.azurewebsites.net/pubs/paxos-simple.pdf) as "among the simplest and most obvious of distributed algorithms," and claimed that it "follows unavoidably from the properties we want it to satisfy."
 He's right, although it might not seem that way the first time you read through it.
-The Paxos synod algorithm falls out of a lot of invisible context: you need to really understand the problem we are solving, why obvious solutions fail, and what must be done to work around those failures, before the synod algorithm really does start to look like a clear and minimal solution.
-So that's what we'll do: let's take a fresh look at the problem of consensus, try to solve it, get stuck, and then find a workaround for our problem; we should end up reinventing Paxos’s core synod algorithm.
+The Paxos synod algorithm falls out of a lot of invisible context: once you really understand the problem we are solving, why obvious solutions fail, and what must be done to work around those failures, the synod algorithm really does start to look like a clear and minimal solution.
+So let’s try it that way: we’ll take a fresh look at the problem of consensus, try to solve it, get stuck, and then find a workaround for our problem.
+We should then be one or two good ideas away fro reinventing Paxos’s core synod algorithm.
 Along the way we'll cover the FLP result, which bridges the gap from obvious algorithms that don't work, to algorithms (like Paxos) that do.

 # Part 1: Consensus

 Just about every distributed system has a consensus algorithm running it in somewhere.
-Even if you’ve never used in directly, the fancy distributed replicated database you're using itself relies on a consensus algorithm, as do any cloud services you use.
+Even if you’ve written plenty of distributed, cloud-native code without ever using a consensus algorithm directly, the fancy distributed replicated database you're using relies on a consensus algorithm internally, as do any cloud services you use.
 But what makes consensus so fundamental?
 Why are they ubiquitous in distributed systems?

 One of the fun (or maybe "fun") parts of programming distributed systems is that quite a few common programming tasks that are easy to write in normal code turn out to be really, really hard in distributed code.
 Consensus algorithms help turn problems like that back into something more tractable.
 To see what I mean, let's look at a couple examples where a consensus algorithm might be helpful:

 ## Example: Picking a Random User

-Let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random each day.
+How do you write code to do something exactly one time?
+For example, let's say we're writing code for a message board website, and we want to add a 'user of the day' function where we spotlight one particular user at random each day.
 How do write code to pick a user once, and only once each day?

+In real life, we’d probably just add something to a database, and maybe add it to some caching service as well, but let’s pretend for a minute we don’t have those things because they haven’t been invented yet: all we have are computers, networks, and our code.
+The problem should still fundamentally be solvable, even if we now have to do more of the heavy lifting ourselves.
+So without fancy data management infrastructure, how do we pick a user once each day?

-A basic answer might be something like this:
+If we have everything running on one machine, a simple answer might be something like this:

 ```java
 User getUserOfTheDay() {